amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 I’m really grateful for this as it’s helped me significantly accelerate my learning, but there’s no way I’d be able to retain all of it.

-With limited time and information, I’m quickly fine-tuning my ability to decipher what’s important,and what I can get by without knowing.
+With limited time and information, I’m quickly fine-tuning my ability to decipher what’s essential, and what I can get by without knowing.

-One example is last week someone gave me some advice on how to start creating a roadmap.
-I already have a plan for this, and their suggestion would have completely derailed that plan.
+One example was last week, when someone gave me some advice on how to start creating a roadmap.
+I already had a plan for this, and their suggestion was something quite a different.

 Although I valued their view, and they delivered it fairly unequivocally, following their advice would have derailed my whole plan.
 If this had happened last year, I might have let it.